ampotos/django-gallery/README.md

   - available at /admin
   - default django admin
   - user account has to be created manually here
+  - cann add listing.can_tag and gallery.can_tag permission

+- Listing:
+  - The listing symbols next to the home on switch to the listing view.
+  - This view has the same features than the gallery but contains links instead of images.

 # upload structure:
 - have to be a zip